-- Oral Presentations (Podcast, video, performance)

-- Portfolio of collected tasks.

-- a visual presentation, such as a graphic organiser, concept/mind map or annotated poster.

-- Research and Investigation reports
+- Oral Presentations (Podcast, video, performance) - Portfolio of collected tasks. - a visual presentation, such as a graphic organiser, concept/mind map or annotated poster. - Research and Investigation reports

-Satisfactory Completion

-The award of satisfactory completion for a unit is based on whether the student has demonstrated the a satisfactory understanding of the outcomes specified for the unit.
+The award of satisfactory completion for a unit is based on whether the student has demonstrated the set of outcomes specified for the unit.
+Teachers use a variety of assessment tasks and tools that provide a range of opportunities for students to demonstrate the key knowledge and key skills in the outcomes for satisfactory completion.